GroggyAlgorithm/AvrPreemptiveTaskScheduler/README.md

 # AvrPreemptiveTaskScheduler
-Preemptive task scheduling and concurrent functionality for Atmega, AVR, Arduino, and similar devices.
+Preemptive task scheduling and concurrent multitasking functionality for Atmega, AVR, Arduino, and similar devices.